udacity/create-your-own-adventure/english/amnesia/amnesia.md

 My name is...I am Daniel.

-All your quesions can be answered by going [here](https://www.amnesiagame.com/#main).
+All your quesions can be answered by going to [here](https://www.amnesiagame.com/#main).

 oh wait.. what?
 what questions?